 - 1.1 Section 151 of the Local Government Act 1972 requires Councils to "make arrangements for the proper administration of their financial affairs".
-More specific requirements are detailed in the Accounts and Audit Regulations 2015 in that the relevant authority must "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance." - 1.2 The Internal Audit Charter describes the purpose, authority and principal responsibilities of the Internal Audit function at Trafford which is provided by the Audit and Assurance Service. - 1.3 The Audit and Assurance Service is required to operate in accordance with the UK Public Sector Internal Audit Standards which came into effect from 1 April 2013.
+More specific requirements are detailed in the Accounts and Audit Regulations 2015 in that the relevant authority must "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance." - 1.2 The Internal Audit Charter describes the purpose, authority and principal responsibilities of the Internal Audit function at Trafford which is provided by the Audit and Assurance Service. - 1.3 The Audit and Assurance Service is required to operate in accordance with the UK Public Sector Internal Audit Standards.
 The Standards are mandatory for all internal auditors working in the UK Public Sector.